unacms/una-desktop-app/README.md

 # UNA Desktop App

-For the proper functionality your site must have **Nexus** app installed.
+For the proper functionality of desktop apps your site must have **Nexus** app installed.

 ## Rebranding